ingmar-k/Gnublin_Debian/README.md

 Running the script is as easy as doing the following:

 - Make sure that you downloaded all 3 script files (or the complete package) and edited the "general_settings.sh".
-- Run "chmod +x build_debian_system.sh" if needed, to make the file executable.
+- Run "chmod +x build_emdebian_system.sh" if needed, to make the file executable.
-- Run the script itself by typing "sudo ./build_debian_system.sh" in a terminal window (NOT in a virtual console!).
+- Run the script itself by typing "sudo ./build_emdebian_system.sh" in a terminal window (NOT in a virtual console!).
 - Then follow the instructions on the screen!
 If nothing goes wrong, no user-input should be required until choosing the SD-Card device is necessary (if you did set that option!).
 - The output should be in form of a compressed archive file (.tar.gz or .tar.bz2) containing the rootfs and kernel.
 - If you set the option to build a SD-Card, you will be asked to specify the correct device, which then will be subsequently partitioned, formatted and filled with bootloader, rootfs and kernel.